yvson18/final-assignment-PDI/Rescaler/README.md

 ## Available modes
 - [x] Downsample
-- [ ] Upsample
+- [x] Upsample

 ## Available methods
 - [x] Bilinear
 - [x] Bicubic
 - [x] Lanczos
-- [ ] GFPGAN
+- [x] GFPGAN
 - [ ] PULSE

+## Authenticating with Replica
+To utilize the GFPGAN upscaling feature, authentication with Replica's API is required.
+Instructions for exporting your Replica token can be found [here](https://replicate.com/docs/get-started/python#authenticate).

 ## Usage

-Install the Tkinter (Tk) and OpenCV packages and run the python file:
+### Option 1: Running with Python
+Ensure you have the required packages installed: Tkinter (Tk), OpenCV, Replicate, and Requests.
+Run the Python script with the following command:
 ```
 python rescaler.py
 ```

+### Option 2: Executable
-Or, avoid installing any packages by running the executable directly:
+Avoid installing any packages by running the standalone executable directly:
 ```
 .\rescaler.exe
 ```

+## Optional Flags
 The application supports the following optional flags for specifying parameters before execution:
 ```
 options: